leopozz/Trend-Detecting-Indicator/README.md

 # Error handling:
 Please make sure that you:

+• (if you're using the Desktop App) have an updated version of TradingView

 • deleted the pre-set code in the editor before pasting our code

 • copied the entire code